bnediction/scBoolSeq/README.md

 scBoolSeq provides a rich CLI allowing programmatic access to its main functionalities, namely the `binarization` of RNA-Seq data and the generation of synthetic RNA-Seq data `synthesis` reflecting activation states from Boolean Network simulations.
 Once correctly instaled, the tool's and subcommand's help explain all the possible parameters.
-Bellow you have an overview
+Some minimal examples are here presented.

 #### Main CLI